SharpClaw007/glasstoneUNLEASHED/README.md

 This is a fork of a nuclear blast effects library developed by Edward Geist.
 The link to the actual master repo will be linked below.

+**I'D LIKE TO BE CRYSTAL CLEAR ON THIS: I DID NOT WRITE THE GLASSTONE PACKAGE.
+THIS IS A MODIFICATION.
+ALL CREDIT GOES TO EDWARD GIEST AND SAMUEL GLASSTONE.***

 If you care about accuracy/stability at all, use the official project.

 ## Why does this exist?